-When refinancing CAN make sense
+When refinancing COULD make sense:

-When it might NOT make sense
+When refinancing might NOT make sense

 - You might not own the property for much longer

-- Since your previous loan your credit history has taken a hit due to outstanding debts, making it less likely you’ll get a good rate
+- Since your previous loan, your credit history has taken a hit due to outstanding debts, making it less likely you’ll get a good rate

 Is now the right time for you to refinance?